How to Budget and Save Money on a Low Income

 Track Your Current Spending

-- Review spending weekly
+- Reviewing spending weekly

-- Highlight avoidable or discretionary costs
+- Highlighting discretionary or avoidable costs

-- Re-categorise expenses to identify trends
+- Re-categorising expenses to identify trends

 Create a Realistic Budget Framework

-A structured approach may include:
+A structured budgeting approach may include:

 - Recording all income accurately